-It may happen that you may unable to configure your Windows Internet time settings to automatically synchronize with an Internet time server, like say, time.windows.com.
-While you may be able to manually synchronize the time, by clicking on Update now, you may find that it just does not do so automatically.
+We have already seen how to change the Windows Internet Time Update Interval.
+But maybe your Windows Time is wrong and not synchronizing – or maybe you cannot configure your Windows Internet time settings to automatically synchronize with an Internet time server, like, say, time.windows.com.
+While you may be able to manually synchronize the time by clicking on Update now, you may find that it just does not do so automatically.

 Before we start troubleshooting this issue, it would be a good idea to run the System File Checker.
 To do so, you have to type sfc /scannow in an elevated CMD and hit Enter.
 Wait for a while and when the job is completed, restart your Windows computer.
 Once you have done this, we can move forward to try to troubleshoot the Windows Time synchronization problem.